Join the Cross Government Climate Hub

 Cross Government Climate Hub

 We are connected to the Climate Psychology Alliance and the amazing work they do.
-They have trained Hub community members to facilitate support sessions on climate anxiety.
+They provide trained Hub community members to facilitate support sessions on climate anxiety.
 We have dedicated channels in the Hub for wellbeing.
-Members can connect with each other on monthly 1 to 1 calls to get to know others and we have weekly video calls for members to discuss and collaborate on climate issues.
+Members can connect with each other on monthly 1-to-1 calls to get to know others, and we have weekly video calls for members to discuss and collaborate on climate issues.

-These highly connected systems have a memory of past challenges like droughts and wildfires and how to be resilient to all of them.
+These highly connected systems have a memory of past challenges like droughts and wildfires and how to recover.
 They work in ways that we are only just starting to fully understand but some things are already clear: they share space, they share energy and they share information.
-In short; they work together and they are more adaptable and resilient as a result.
+In short, they work together and they are more adaptable and resilient as a result.

-You can have a channel on our slack just for your own community, have all the conversations you have already but right next to others who also want to make a difference.
+You can have a channel on our Slack workspace just for your own community, have all the conversations you have already but right next to others who also want to make a difference.
 We can run events together, share information, answer questions and offer advice to people working and volunteering on this crisis throughout the public sector.

 contact us: firstname.lastname@example.org